jazz-dev/cQED-thesis-notes/cQED-thesis-notes/ch3-superconducting-circuits.md

 ### Superconductor-specific physics: kinetic inductance

 In a normal metal, inductance comes from magnetic field energy.
-In a superconductor, there's an additional contribution from the kinetic energy of the Cooper pair condensate — **kinetic inductance** L_K ∝ λ_L² (where λ_L is the London penetration depth).
+In a superconductor, there's an additional contribution from the kinetic energy of the Cooper pair condensate, **kinetic inductance** L_K ∝ λ_L² (where λ_L is the London penetration depth).
 This makes the resonant frequency temperature-dependent and sensitive to magnetic field — important for characterising the device (Ch.
 7) and for understanding systematic drifts.

 ---